You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 Opening of Tango Choying Dzong

+The divine son of Drukpa Kunley, Ngawang Tenzin, then aged 50, opened the door of Tango following the prophecies of Dakinis and Dharmapalas.
 By the late sixteenth century, Mipam Tsewang Tenzin of Dorden (now Dodena), son of Ngawang Tenzin and also considered a reincarnation of Phajo Drugom Zhigpo, took control of the site.

 The Visit of Zhabdrung Ngawang Namgyal to Tango Choying Dzong

 He then returned to meditate.
 At midnight, the demons of the valley caused the horse-head cave to tremble with loud swishing and thundering sounds.
 A large lump of rock, equivalent to the size of a yak’s body, came crashing down towards Zhabdrung’s head but was miraculously held.
-Zhabdrung Rinpoche named this cave Duedulphug (a cave where demons were subdued).
+Zhabdrung Rinpoche named this cave Duedulphug, a cave where demons were subdued.

 Sacred Relics to See at Tango Monastery